Jumpstart Your Metabolism With Kundalini Yoga: Your 10-Body Metabolism

 Come sitting in baby pose, arms by your side and palms facing up.
 Keeping the chest on the thighs, lift only the head off the ground and begin a breath of fire.
 Lift the face up so that you are stretching your thyroid.
 Continue for 1 ½ – 3 minutes.

 Staying in the heels, if possible, come slowly rolling up and lie down onto your back.
-Open up the front part of your body and begin the breath of fire.
+Open up the front part of your body and begin the Pranayama Breath Of Fire.
 Keep the chin tucked, back of the neck straight, so that the thyroid is getting triggered here through compression.
-Continue for 1 ½ - 3 minutes.
+Continue for 1 ½ – 3 minutes.

 Come slowly out of the posture and then come into this squat variation.
 Bring your legs out wide, and then squat so that your thighs are parallel to the ground.
 Take your arms inside of the legs and then grasp the heels from the inside.
 Come onto the tippy-toes.
 Lift the torso as much as you can.
 Stick the tongue out of the mouth and being a breath of fire through the mouth.
 Breath from the depth of the lungs but also clear the throat and thyroid area with the breath Continue 1 ½ – 3 minutes.